Victorian era: Family life

 The Victorian era saw a rapidly growing middle class who became an important cultural influence, to a significant extent replacing the aristocracy as British society's dominant class.
 A distinctive middle-class lifestyle developed that influenced what society valued as a whole.'
 Increased importance was placed on the value of the family, and the idea that marriage should be based on romantic love gained popularity.
 A clear separation was established between the home and the workplace, which had often not been the case before.'
 The home was seen as a private environment,' where housewives provided their husbands with a respite from the troubles of the outside world.
-Within this ideal, women were expected to focus on domestic matters and to rely on men as breadwinners.
+Within this ideal, women were expected to focus on domestic matters and to rely on men as income earners.
 Women had limited legal rights in most areas of life, and a feminist movement developed.
 Parental authority was seen as important, but children were given legal protections against abuse and neglect for the first time towards the end of the period.
 Access to education increased rapidly during the 19th century.
 State-funded schools were established in England and Wales for the first time.
 Education became compulsory for pre-teenaged children in England, Scotland and Wales.
-Literacy rates increased rapidly, and had become nearly universal by the end of the century.
+Literacy rates increased rapidly and had become nearly universal by the end of the century.
 Private education for wealthier children, boys and more gradually girls, became more formalised over the course of the century.